FranciscoAT/priv_bird/README.md

 Privacy Bird was an old Internet Explorer [extension](http://www.privacybird.org/).
 This project was constructed as part of an Honours Project to bring Privacy Bird to Google Chrome.
 Using [P3P](https://www.w3.org/P3P/), this extension will analyze websites that publish a `p3p.xml` and determine whether or not the website violates and Privacy Policies set by the user.
 Additionally Privacy Bird will encrypt any outgoing form data using [Identity Based Encryption](https://en.wikipedia.org/wiki/ID-based_encryption), IBE, should a valid P3P spec exist on the website.

+As a forewarning this repository is no longer _actively_ maintained.
+However that being said, if you have questions or suggested improvements feel free to make issues or pull requests.
+Won't guarentee fast turnaround time, but will get to it and help respond to anything or integrate the PRs.

 ## Getting Started

 There are three components as part of this project.